RohanSiddhu/dev/README.md

 # Caution

-*The projects may be incomplete and my contain bugs.*
+*The projects may be incomplete and may contain bugs.*